Docs

 1{2 challenges(where: { and: [{ number_gte: 100 }, { outcome: "succeeded" }] }) {3 challenger4 outcome5 application {6 id7 }8 }9}

-Syntactic sugar: You can simplify the above query by removing the and operator by passing a sub-expression separated by commas.
+Syntactic sugar: You can simplify the above query by removing the and operator and by passing a sub-expression separated by commas.

 1{2 challenges(where: { number_gte: 100, outcome: "succeeded" }) {3 challenger4 outcome5 application {6 id7 }8 }9}